-10 best cities for a winter holiday
+10 best cities to visit in winter

 4. Amsterdam, Netherlands

-In winter, Amsterdam's museums are empty, making it the time to visit attractions such as Rijksmuseum or the Anne Frank House.
-Built originally to house a circus, the Royal Carré Theatre celebrated its 125th anniversary last year.
-Children will love the spectacular performances, which feature athletes from Russia, North Korea and China.
+In winter, Amsterdam's museums are much less crowded, making it the time to visit attractions such as Rijksmuseum or the Anne Frank House.
+Built originally to house a circus, the Royal Carré Theatre is more than 130 years old.
+Children will love the spectacular performances.

-Where to eat: The cozy Restaurant Greetje has traditional Dutch food (and lots of Delft).

-Where to sleep: The beautiful five-star 717 boutique hotel on Prinsegracht is housed inside a former sugar trader's residence.
+Where to sleep: The beautiful five-star Seven one Seven boutique hotel on Prinsengracht is housed inside a former sugar trader's residence.

 5. Nagano, Japan